Online Sunshine Logo

 4. The statewide prosecutor; or

-5. The Department of Economic Opportunity.
+5. The Department of Commerce.

 (b) A person or an entity that makes a request under paragraph (a) must rely upon the Federal Government to verify an employee’s employment eligibility and may not independently make a final determination as to whether an employee is an unauthorized alien.